Foundations of Freedom

 Rule of Law; not a democracy – Democracy is the worst tyranny

 There is no provision in the Constitution for emergency powers.
 The Founders well knew that an "emergency" can be fabricated anytime.
 We the people elect our leaders, but we do not give them the power to step outside the Constitution (while mistakes have been made, that does not justify further mistakes).
 The US is a republic – the rule of law, not a democracy (and as history proves, democracy soon results in tyranny).
-Our elected leaders and our government are specifically limited by the Constitution; the Constitution is the law, and it is above government; it limits the government, beyond its reach to change.
+Our elected leaders and our government are specifically limited by the Constitution; the Constitution is the law, and it is above government and the people; it limits the government, beyond its reach to change.
 Anything else opens a path to tyranny, and is a (de facto or actual) dictatorship.

 What else is needed?

 rights of the individual; e.g., the U.S. Bill of Rights

 Freedom cannot be imposed or granted by a sovereign.
 Freedom requires first of all that the individual is sovereign.